Ethical Analysis Toolkit: Definitions, Principles, Concepts and Special Terms

 The Pazuzu Excuse: Pazuzu is the demon that possesses Regan, a 12-year-old girl, in the horror classic, “The Exorcist.”
 Reagan says horrible things when possessed, but of course, it isn’t really her talking.
 When public figures who have been recorded or videotaped saying hateful, bigoted, or otherwise offensive things claim that they “didn’t mean” what they said and that the sentiments “are antithetical to my real views,” they are refusing to be accountable for their own words by asserting that people just spontaneously, for example, denigrate Jews when they have never harbored an anti-Semitic thought in their lives.
 This absurd and cowardly excuse avoids accountability by suggesting that someone, or something else, was speaking…like the demon Pazuzu.

-The Ruddigore Fallacy: Also known as “moral licensing,” the Ruddigore Fallacy is the belief that unethical conduct can be erased with sufficient good conduct by the same person or organization, and that, sufficient good conduct entitles a group or individual to engage in unethical conduct with less criticism and negative consequences than a less accomplished individual or group should receive for the same misconduct.
+The Ruddigore Fallacy: Also known as “moral licensing,” the Ruddigore Fallacy (also included in the Rationalizations list) is the belief that unethical conduct can be erased with sufficient good conduct by the same person or organization, and that, sufficient good conduct entitles a group or individual to engage in unethical conduct with less criticism and negative consequences than a less accomplished individual or group should receive for the same misconduct.

 In the excellent Gilbert and Sullivan operetta Ruddigore, W.S.
 Gilbert lampooned this concept.
 A family curse compels a baronet to commit a crime a day.
 In the operetta’s first act, the current victim of the curse, Despard Murgatroyd, explains his scheme to foil the curse: